CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 5. After having the temporary fork, you can request a CVE.
 It is used for GitHub reviews and published security advisories.
 Upon review, we may use this advisory to send Dependabot alerts to affected repositories and redistribute the advisory through our API and Atom feed.

-## Exercise 4: CI/CD Pipeline Setup and Infrastrucure Deployment
+## Exercise 4: CI/CD Pipeline Setup and Infrastructure Deployment

 ### Task 1: Deploy Infrastructure

-1. Login to your Azure portal with the credentials provided in the **Environment** tab of the integrated CloudLabs Environment.
+1. Log in to your Azure portal with the credentials provided in the **Environment** tab of the integrated CloudLabs Environment.

 2. In the global search bar, search for **Static Web Apps (1)** and select **Static Web Apps (2)**.

     ![](../media/ad20.png)

-3. Click on **+ Create** to create a new Static Web Apps.
+3. Click on **+ Create** to create a new Static Web App.

 4. In the **Basics tab** of the **Create Static Web App** page, enter the following details:
    - **Subscription:** Select the available subscription **(1)**.